single-cell-data/TileDB-SOMA/apis/python/doc/tiledbsoma/tiledb_array.md

 def get_schema() -> pa.Schema
 ```

-Return data schema, in the form of an Arrow Schema
+Return data schema, in the form of an Arrow Schema.